xiataoyue/VE477-Algorithm/README.md

 From VE477 in 2021, it is encouraged to use `OCaml` to write the programs in labs and projects, which can win you a bonus.

-In some of the labs, I have implemented the algorithms in `OCaml`.
-Although some of my implementations seems naïve and not so clear, it could pass `JOJ` for all the cases.
+In some of the labs and projects, I have implemented the algorithms in `OCaml`.
+Although some of my implementations seems naïve and a little bit tedious, it could pass `JOJ` for all the cases.

 Also, if it can help those who is visiting my repository, feel free to have a look.
 Hope that it will guide you somehow into `OCaml`.